PoignardAzur/poignardazur.github.io/_posts/2022-02-23-rust-unsized-vars-analysis.md

 ---
 layout: post
-title: Analyzing unsized locals in Rust
+title: Analyzing unsized variables in Rust
 ---

-In [the Rust programming language](https://www.rust-lang.org/), the "unsized locals" feature is among the black sheep of improvement proposals.
+In [the Rust programming language](https://www.rust-lang.org/), unsized variables are one of those concepts that has been floating around for a long time, but hasn't seen much design work in recent years.

-Although there is [an RFC dating back to 2017](https://github.com/rust-lang/rfcs/pull/1909) (5 years old as of the writing of this article), and there's a stub implementation in the nightly compiler, the feature looks stalled for the foreseeable future.
+Although there is [an RFC dating back to 2017](https://github.com/rust-lang/rfcs/pull/1909) (5 years old as of the writing of this article), and there's a stub implementation in the nightly compiler, the feature looks stalled.

-Little work has been done on it in recent years, the feature is [marked as incomplete](https://github.com/rust-lang/rust/blob/f19adc7acc649ad2b18b6e172b683ebadb3d8a92/compiler/rustc_feature/src/active.rs#L525-L527), and as far I can tell it doesn't look like much progress has been done in resolving its fundamental design problems.
+Little work has been done on it in recent years, the `unsized_locals` feature is [marked as incomplete](https://github.com/rust-lang/rust/blob/f19adc7acc649ad2b18b6e172b683ebadb3d8a92/compiler/rustc_feature/src/active.rs#L525-L527), and as far I can tell it doesn't look like much progress has been done in resolving its fundamental design problems.

+Still, I think there's some room for quick improvement, especially with the `unsized_fn_params` feature.

+This article is an analysis of unsized variables, touching both past design work and how things could evolve in the near future.
+While I'm not familiar with compiler internals, I'll still try to focus on things that should be technically feasible to implement.

-## What are unsized locals?
+## What are unsized variables?

+"Unsized variables" is a catch-all terms I'm using to point to the use of unsized types in locals, function parameters, and function returns.
+Rust maintainers will usually refer to "unsized locals" and "unsized params" instead, but there's not a lot of formal documentation on the subject.

+What are unsized types, you may ask?

 In Rust, the type system draws a fundamental distinction between regular types and [unsized or dynamically-sized types](https://doc.rust-lang.org/book/ch19-04-advanced-types.html#dynamically-sized-types-and-the-sized-trait).
 To over-simplify, unsized types are types whose size isn't known at compile time.